ankschoubey/old-blog/_posts/2022-07-24-reactive-streaming.md

 # Example of Streaming and Non-Streaming Reactive Implementation

-Example: Suppose you have an application that shows a list of movies to users.
+Suppose you have an application that shows a list of movies to users.
 The application comprises a frontend user view and a backend that talks to a database.

 You have chosen Spring Webflux for the backend and Angular for the frontend since both provide reactive programming support.
 Webflux provides it with Project Reactor.
 Angular provides it with RxJs.